Student Juried Exhibits

 The juror will determine Best of Show and Merit Award winners from accepted works.
 Awards will total $325 (one $100 Best of Show and three $75 Merit Awards).
 In addition, the juror will give two Honorable Mentions.

 The Student Activities Center will select a Purchase Award winner.
-The artist’s piece will be purchased by SAC for inclusion in the MU permanent collection.
+The artist’s piece will be purchased by Student Activities Center for inclusion in the MU Permanent Collection.
 Only pieces that are for sale will be considered for this award.

-A public reception will be held on Saturday, February 4 at 6pm in the Pioneer Room.
+A public reception will be held on Wednesday, April 5 at 6pm.
+The APEX reception will be held in conjunction with the Focus Grant Exhibit Reception.
+The evening will begin at 6pm in the Pioneer Room, and will move to the Gallery.
 There will be comments by the juror and award announcements.
 All artists are encouraged to attend, whether your work is accepted into the show or not.
 Please invite family, friends and your professors, too!

 The MU does not receive a commission on artwork sales during student exhibitions.
 The Gallery Coordinator will refer all purchase questions to the artist.

 Submission to this exhibition constitutes acceptance of stated conditions.
 The Student Activities Center reserves the right to photograph accepted work for publicity and/or inventory purposes.
 All entries will be handled in a professional manner.
 Insurance will be provided while artwork is in the possession of the MU and will cease on May 3.
 Coverage is limited and is at the discretion of the Memorial Union.